-58% of the survey's participants see hiring challenges in the year ahead, as the recent recession continues to ease.
-They foresee increased competition from their colleagues and businesses to attract and retain the "best and brightest" employees.
-More than they have in recent years, they'll need the wealth of information produced by this large and robust survey compete effectively on this new playing field.
+77% of the 2018 survey's participants see hiring challenges in the year ahead, up from 72% in 2017, and they foresee increased competition from their colleagues and businesses to attract and retain the "best and brightest" employees.
+They'll need the wealth of information produced by the 2018 survey to compete effectively on this ever-changing playing field.

-With your copy of the 2014 survey report in hand, your agency will benefit from the best survey of its kind:
+Here's how your agency will benefit from "the best survey of its kind:"

 The survey will also help your agency find out how the local nonprofit community is coping with current economic conditions.
 Here are some questions the survey can help nonprofit managers answer:

 The survey serves all kinds of nonprofits in all 48 Northern California counties, from Del Norte County in the far northwest to Inyo County in the far southeast.
 And we make special efforts to serve both larger and smaller nonprofit organizations, as weel as those from both urban/suburban and rural counties.
 To find out more, click here...

 "In creating three year strategic plans, the Fair Pay Nonprofit survey has served as an excellent planning tool.
 We know we are using the most reliable and relevant data in determining competitive wages and benefits for our valuable staff.
 I know this has helped us to attract and retain the best people!"